Denmark Food & Drink

-Apple Charlotte: This is a favourite Danish dessert made from stewed sweetened apples, bread crumbs, crushed almond-flavoured meringue that are all layered.
+Apple Charlotte: This is a favourite Danish dessert made from stewed sweetened apples, bread crumbs, and crushed almond-flavoured meringue that are all layered.
 This treat is then topped with whipped cream and redcurrant jelly and is served cold.

 Hot Dog Vans: This is the fast food of choice for Danes and hot dog vans can be found around the country.
-They serve many different types of sausages, but one of the most famous in the Danish red sausage.
+They serve many different types of sausages, but one of the most famous is the Danish red sausage.

-Danish schnapps is called Akvavit and is a high proof spirit.
+Danish schnapps is called Akvavit and is a high-proof spirit.
 It is best to drink Akvavit with a beer chaser.
-Beer is a very popular drink throughout Denmark with world famous brews such as Carlsberg and Tuberg available internationally.
+Beer is a very popular drink throughout Denmark with world-famous brews such as Carlsberg and Tuberg available internationally.
 The most popular type of beer in the country is pilsner, which is a lager.